opulo-inc/docs/docs/software-updates/index.md

 <!-- ## OpenPnP

-In February of 2025, OpenPnP made a new stable release, `2025-02-02` (v2.2), which is what we recommend installing now.
+In March of 2026, OpenPnP made a new stable release, `v2.6`, which is what we recommend installing now.
 If you downloaded OpenPnP before then, you likely have the original recommended version, `2023-04-05`.
-You can check what version you have installed by following [this guide](/docs/guides/get-openpnp-version/).
+You can check what version you have installed by following [this guide](/docs/guides/).
 Make sure to use the correct configuration based on your version.

 ### OpenPnP 2025-02-02 (v2.2)